 Design Connections Partnership (DCP)

-Currently in its fourth year, DCP is underway in ten New Haven public schools in grades 1-5.
+Currently in its sixth year, DCP is underway in ten New Haven public schools in grades 1-5.
 This multi-year, multi-grade project is part of the mathematics curriculum.

 Each year, the program serves 25 classroom teachers and their 600 students, 10 math coaches, and 10 art teachers.